algomaschine/Flask-Movie-Database/README.md

 ## Summary

 This project is not perfect in any way: it lacks type hints, mainly built with simple logic and, generally, not very well thought through.
+Also, the handling of possible errors is inconsistent.
 It was my first big project, so, once I have completed the main challenges, I decided to leave it as it is in order to continue learning and making new projects.